Taman Tun Dr Ismail MRT station

-The station's location was however the third choice, after two earlier locations received objections during the public display of the line (mandatory under existing laws).
-The original location of the TTDI MRT Station was next to the TTDI fire station, which was objected and forced Prasarana (project owner pre- establishment of MRT Corp) to propose shifting it next to the TTDI Wet Market, some 300 metres away.
-This too was not popular, and the majority of objections came from residents of Jalan SS20/10 in Damansara Kim across the LDP.
-The fear was that parking along the road and area would be congested by future MRT users.
+Plans for the station's location were revised twice, after two earlier locations received objections during the public display of the line (mandatory under existing laws).
+The original planned location of the station was next to the TTDI fire station, which was objected by nearby residents.
+This forced Prasarana Malaysia (project owner of the MRT line prior to the establishment of MRT Corp) to propose shifting it next to the TTDI Wet Market, some 300 metres away.
+This too was not popular, and the majority of objections came from residents of Jalan SS20/10 in Damansara Kim across the Damansara-Puchong Expressway (LDP).
+The fear was that parking along the road and in the area would be congested by future MRT users.

-The final location necessitated the acquisition of two Caltex petrol stations on each side of the elevated station.
-There was also a small plot of land that could have been the site of a multi-storey park and ride (MSPR) building.
+The third and final location necessitated the acquisition of two Caltex petrol stations on each side of the elevated station.
+There was also a small plot of land that would have been the site of a multi-storey park and ride (MSPR) building.
 The MSPR was included in the approved plan, but MRT Corp later sought the approval of the Land Public Transport Authority (SPAD) to remove the MSPR.
-The odd shape of the small plot available meant that the number of bays were small (less than 120 bays) making the cost per bay too high.
-The allotted bays were then added to the Phileo Damansara Station MSPR.
+The odd shape of the small plot available meant that the number of bays was small (less than 120 bays), making the cost per bay too high.
+The allotted bays were then added to the station MSPR.

-It was opened on 16 December 2016 under Phase One operations of the line.
+The station was opened on 16 December 2016 under Phase One operations of the line.

 Station features

 Station location

 The station adopts the standard elevated station design of the MRT Kajang Line with two side platforms located above the concourse level.
-The station is located directly above Jalan Damansara and its support columns are located along the median of the road.
+The station is located directly above Jalan Damansara and its support columns are located along the median of the road, and directly on the Selangor-Kuala Lumpur state border.